quabug/GenericSerializeReference/README.md

 - Not support generic field.

 # Costs
-- Extra time to generate IL instructions while building assembly
+- Extra time to generate IL code while building assembly
 - Extra memory space to store a generated field for each property.

 # How it works